Attention

 1. AI is still learning ‘common sense.’

-However, when the AI fails to understand the real-world scenarios like when it will see a plastic bag flying in front, it will stop unnecessarily, or the AI system will slam the brake if the sensor senses a flock of birds sitting on the road.
-Unlike human drivers, the AI may not understand that the birds will fly away as it moves forward.
+However, when the AI fails to understand real-world scenarios like when it sees a plastic bag flying in front, it will stop unnecessarily, or the AI system will slam the brake if the sensor senses a flock of birds sitting on the road.
+Unlike human drivers, the AI may not understand that the birds will fly away as they move forward.

 Also, drivers in the real- world deal with many complex social interactions.
 For example, a cyclist’s hand movement to the direction it is trying to take a diversion or eye contact with a pedestrian giving the car a signal to go ahead are some of the signs robots may find difficult to detect.